 After months of suffering with the anxiety and countless discussions with me and her therapist, she started to learn how to re-parent herself and to develop a relationship with a Higher Source.
 It was slow and hard work, but over time the physical anxiety symptoms diminished and she could feel some solid ground beneath her feet.
 She recognized that she would have to give up the notion that her mother would ever show up for her in the way she needed and that the only true healing was to learn how to mother herself and receive nurturing from other sources.
 But she credits the development of her spiritual relationship as the key to managing her anxiety.
 As another client recently said to me, “Relying on a Higher Source is very comforting for the anxious mind.”

 I hope that by sharing this story it will shed light on your own terror.
-But if you’ve found your way here, it’s likely that, unlike my friend, you’ve attached the terror onto your choice of marriage partner.
-And for most of my clients, the projection onto the partner becomes so strong that they want to run, leaving them with the painful choice of either postponing the wedding or breaking up entirely.
+But if you’ve found your way here, it’s likely that, unlike my friend, you’ve attached the terror onto your choice of partner.
+And for most of my clients, the projection onto the partner becomes so strong that they want to run.
 This is the wounded self at play, the part of you that’s terrified of real love.

 So, again, the question is: Why is real love so scary?
 If you know rationally that you’re with a great partner (i.e. no obvious red flags like addiction, betrayal, control issues) and you’re ready to commit (when fear isn’t in the way), why would you feel so scared?
 The wounded self is the part of you that developed to protect you from the pain of your early experiences.
 Perhaps you were raised by narcissistic parents that didn’t know how to set their own needs aside in order to attend to yours.
 Perhaps your mother was emotionally engulfing and your father was emotionally absent.
+Perhaps you had loving parents but there was other pain in your life (we don’t go through life without pain).
 So the wounded self was born and developed a belief system that said, “There must be something wrong with me because I’m not receiving the love I need.
 If I was more perfect in some way, I would get love.”
 In essence, you looked around you and realized that love isn’t safe.
 It’s either too much or too little, both of which you ascribed to some fault within yourself.

 Similarly, many people carry a rescue fantasy that says, “When I meet the right person I will be so happy and alive that I’ll be lifted out of my anxiety and misery.”
 I’ve written extensively about this misguided belief – and devoted Lesson 7 of the E-Course to it – because it’s so fundamental to many people’s belief system and is a primary reason why they leave a perfectly good relationship.
 Said another way, the belief is: “Someone else would make me happier.”
 I’ll say this clearly and bluntly: holding on to this belief prevents you from taking full responsibility for your pain and joy.
 Again, it ascribes the terror onto your partner instead of recognizing that this terror is old, it’s yours, it has nothing to do with your partner and you’d be feeling it no matter who you married.